 For more information contact John Bell.

 The DEV Studio employs some students directly (and will post here if and when there are openings).
 Students doing UGAR sponsored research can also reach out to John Bell about working in the DEV Studio.
-In the future, we may also allow applications to work on specific projects (more information will be posted as we learn more).
+In the future, we will call for applications to work on specific projects use DEV Studio resources (more information will be posted when this option becomes available).

 What to Expect